top of page

 Film equipment:

-The best time to travel the Skye Trail is from May to August.
-September and October have their own charm, because by then most tourists have already left the island and the mosquito plague also decreases more and more.
+The best time to visit the Skye Trail is from May to August.
+September and October have their own charm, as most tourists have already left the island by then and the mosquito plague is also decreasing.
+The statistically lowest number of rainy days per year is in May and June!

 The GPX files can be downloaded from my pages at the following providers.